cisagov/development-guide/project_setup/README.md

 To skeletonize an existing repository, please see the guide to [skeletonize an existing repository](skeletonize-existing-repository.md).

-## Using the skeleton tool to start a new repository 💀🛠 ##
+## Using the gh CLI extension tool to start a new repository 💀🛠 ##

 We recommend that you start your project from one of the [skeleton projects](https://github.com/search?q=org%3Acisagov+topic%3Askeleton) in this organization.
-The [`skeleton`](scripts/skeleton) helper tool included in the [`scripts`](scripts) directory can quickly setup a new local repository.
+The [`gh CLI`](https://github.com/cisagov/gh-skeleton) extension provides the ability to easily start new projects from the existing library of skeleton repositories.
 Once you've cloned and configured the repository to your local machine, you then publish it to a repository created on GitHub.

 ### Selecting a skeleton ###